ruozzy66/Pinecone-Assistant/README.md

 ## 📖 Usage

-Once the application is running, you can start chatting with the Pinecone Assistant about Twilight Imperium 4 rules.
+Once the application is running, you can start chatting with the you own Pinecone Assistant.
 Simply type your question into the input field and press Enter or click the Send button.

 ## 🛠 Tech Stack